Purine nucleotide cycle: Glycogenoses (GSDs)

-Myogenic hyperuricemia, as a result of the Purine Nucleotide Cycle running when ATP reservoirs in muscle cells are low (ADP > ATP), is a common pathophysiologic feature of glycogenoses such as GSD-III, GSD-V and GSD-VII, as they are metabolic myopathies which impair the ability of ATP (energy) production within muscle cells.
+Myogenic hyperuricemia, as a result of the purine nucleotide cycle running when ATP reservoirs in muscle cells are low (ADP > ATP), is a common pathophysiologic feature of glycogenoses such as GSD-III, GSD-V and GSD-VII, as they are metabolic myopathies which impair the ability of ATP (energy) production within muscle cells.
 In these metabolic myopathies, myogenic hyperuricemia is exercise-induced; inosine, hypoxanthine and uric acid increase in plasma after exercise and decrease over hours with rest.
 Excess AMP (adenosine monophosphate) is converted into uric acid.
-In GSD-VII (Tarui's disease, phosphofructokinase deficiency), besides a buildup of AMP from the myokinase reaction and the purine nucleotide cycle when the ATP reservoir is low (ADP>ATP), when the ATP reservoir returns to normal (ATP>ADP) then there is also excessive production of IMP (inosine monophosphate) due to the glycolytic block necessitating that glucose be catabolized down the pentose phosphate pathway which produces Ribose 5-P, which then converts to PRPP, which is further converted to produce IMP by de novo synthesis, a process that requires ATP (see Purine Metabolism).